Amgen studying Otezla for coronavirus, first-quarter results beat Street estimates

-(Reuters) - Amgen Inc (AMGN.O) on Thursday reported better-than-expected first-quarter results on Thursday and said it plans to study psoriasis drug Otezla as a potential treatment for COVID-19, the respiratory disease caused by the new coronavirus.
+(Reuters) - Amgen Inc (AMGN.O) on Thursday reported better-than-expected first-quarter results and said it plans to study psoriasis drug Otezla as a potential treatment for COVID-19, the respiratory disease caused by the new coronavirus.

 Otezla, which Amgen acquired last year from Celgene Corp as part of Celgene’s buyout by Bristol Myers Squibb Co (BMY.N), is a pill that helps reduce overactive inflammation.
 Other similar medicines are also being tested to see if they can help COVID-19 patients.